-Hello learner!
+Hello Great Mind!
 Thanks for stopping by.
-You belong here, in this diverse, awesome group of folks from around the world focused on learning, education, and training.
+You belong here, in this diverse, wonderful, global group of folks focused on learning, education, and training.

 The vision →